hortonworks/cloudbreak/docs/accounts.md

 ###Configuring the AWS EC2 account

 Once you have logged in Cloudbreak you will have to link your AWS account with the Cloudbreak one.
-In order to do that you will need to do the following steps:
+In order to do that you will need to do configure two IAM Roes

 1. Log in AWS management console with the user account you'd like to use with Cloudbreak
 2. Go to IAM and select Roles